 There are a couple of exceptions where it is possible to study Spanish at university in English.
 These are:

 - European Languages and Culture, University of Groningen, The Netherlands

 - Modern Languages, Universidad Catolica de Murcia, Spain

 What grades do I need to get in?

 For Irish universities such as Trinity College Dublin you will need to achieve similar A level results as for British universities.
 For universities in USA there is a wide range of universities and admission criteria.
 In Australia and New Zealand, “good” A levels will usually be necessary but it is likely you would gain admission to a well ranked university in those countries with slightly lower grades than those required in the UK.
 For information on Spanish universities please visit the country information on Spain.

 What else should I bear in mind?

 If your primary interest is to live in Spain then it might be worthwhile considering a degree taught in English.
-In contrast to some other European countries, if you study in Spain everything will be in Spanish once you leave the classroom.
+In contrast to some other European countries, if you study in Spain your life will be in Spanish once you leave the classroom.
 This will offer you the chance to improve your language ability and study a different subject at the same time.

 It is also possible to study some degrees at Spanish private universities that are taught wholly or partly in English.
 Some higher education institutions also offer British qualifications.
-One example is Cambridge House Community College in Valencia.

 Where should I look for Spanish degrees abroad?